codewithcheese/workbench/README.md

-# baseline
+# Workbench

-Workbench for developing _baseline prompts_.
+Workbench for developing _system prompts_ using iterative refinement.

-**Baseline prompts** are prompts that have been tuned for specific project or purpose.